kristofzerbe/kiko.io/source/_posts/2021/Hexo-and-the-IndieWeb-Sending-Webmentions.md

 ---

 {% alertbox info %}
-Do not linger ... this way to Part 3: {% post_link 2021/Hexo-and-the-IndieWeb-Receiving-Webmentions "Hexo and the IndieWeb (Receiving Webmentions)" %} ...
+Do not linger ... this way to Part 3: {% post_link Hexo-and-the-IndieWeb-Receiving-Webmentions "Hexo and the IndieWeb (Receiving Webmentions)" %} ...
 {% endalertbox %}

 ---